 Fire data

 We used 15 years of remotely sensed data on fires to derive data that summarised the characteristics of individual fires across sub-Saharan Africa (south of 10° North).
 Data were available from April 2000 through June 2015 (with one missing month, June 2001).
 The 500 m resolution MODIS MCD45A1 burned area product identifies the location and date (accurate to within 8 days) when the area represented by individual pixels burned.
 These data can be used to identify individual fires and calculate the size and timing of fires (Roy et al. 2008).
 Validation against higher-resolution LANDSAT data has indicated that the MCD45A1 product underestimates total area burned, especially in systems where trees obscure detection of fires burning in the ground layer (Tsela et al. 2010).
-The MODIS MCD14ML product (1 km resolution) uses the brightness temperatures of the sensor’s infrared bands to locate actively-burning fire fronts (Giglio et al. 2003), and can quantify the energy released from these fires (Ellicott et al. 2009).
+The MODIS MCD14ML product (1 km resolution) uses the brightness temperatures of the sensor’s infrared bands to locate actively burning fire fronts (Giglio et al. 2003), and can quantify the energy released from these fires (Ellicott et al. 2009).
 The MCD45A1 and MCD14ML products have been used to describe various fire characteristics (Archibald 2010, Le Page et al. 2010, Hantson et al. 2015), and we linked them to create data on the size, date of burn, time since last fire, and intensity of individual fires.

 We identified individual fires with a flood-fill algorithm (Archibald et al. 2009): all pixels burned within 5 days of an adjacent pixel were considered one fire event (Fig. 1).
 This algorithm was validated by Hantson et al. (2015) against LANDSAT data: small fires (< 125 ha) are not well identified but the range of fire sizes is well described by the MODIS data.
 We calculated the size of these fires in km2.
 We calculated the date of each fire as the earliest burn date of all pixels within the fire area (probable date of ignition) and converted to cosine of radians for analysis.
 We quantified fire return period as the mean time since last burn across all of the pixels within the fire.
 Fires early in the time series for which there were no data on previous burns or for which fewer than 50% of cells had burned before were excluded.
 This added an element of temporal bias to our data (early fires would have shorter intervals than later ones due to censoring), but did not systematically bias the spatial pattern that was the focus of this work.
 This conservative approach also allowed us to somewhat mitigate the data that were missing due to cloud cover in the MODIS images, which may have led to overestimation of time since last fire.
 Finally, we linked fire radiative power (kW m-1 s-1) from the MODIS active fire product (MCD14ML) to the burned area data and used this as an index of fire intensity (see Archibald et al. 2010, Smith and Wooster 2005).